Browse through some useful materials for Halloween for YL and teen ESL students.

 FREE SAMPLE available.

-Would you like to organize a super birthday party but you don’t know what music to play and what theme to choose?
+Why would you need to make quizzes and surveys with Google Forms?
+Let’s see.
+Would you like to organise a super birthday party but you don’t know what music to play and what theme to choose?
 You ask your friends, but they don’t give real answers?
 Ask them in an anonymous survey.
 Make a Google form with your questions, just like this: Loading… Send this form to your best friends and shortly after, you will have a clear idea what party might blow their mind.
 This mini-course helps you get an expert in creating this type of forms.
-So, let me take you on a tour into the world of online quizzes and surveys.
+So, let

 Raising children in the era of screens puts any parent into a difficult position: we know – and say – that they should not exceed one hour a day, but – to be honest – it’s sometimes not feasible.
 Just consider 2020-2021 lockdown periods when parents had to keep on working to maintain their jobs with their kids going crazy around them.
 So like it or not, kids spend a lot of time in front of screens.
 Parents’ task, therefore, is not only to try and reduce the overtime, but also to engage kids in useful (I’d say educative) activities.

 One more week to go and the Christmas holidays are here.
 So these last lessons before the big celebrations should be about fun and Christmas vocabulary.
 This 10-page activity book has seven colouring tasks for 6-12-year old YL classes ready to print&go.

 Cambridge YLE preparation books scaffold vocabulary in an excellent way: they don’t only teach the words/expression, but guarantee that these lexical items are revised several times over the year.
 Before a progress test or before the final exam, you might find some revision lessons useful and – above all – fun.
 One engaging way to revise vocabulary is to play TABOO.